unstoppabledomains/dev-docs/reseller/reseller-pathways.md

 The following considerations apply to purchasing domains:

 * The domain must contain only alphabets (`A-Z`), numbers (`0-9`), and hyphens (`-`)
+* The domain name cannot start with a hyphen
 * The domain length must not exceed 253 characters

 <embed src="/snippets/_discord.md" />